Sorry, you need to enable JavaScript to visit this website.

 • In the subject Study Area, ‘digitalisation, design and innovation’ are defined as core topics in the curriculum.

-• The subject Technology specifically integrates innovation and entrepreneurship in the curriculum.
-The study must prepare the pupil for higher education within technology, innovation, and entrepreneurship, and the core topics are, among other things, product development, modelling of prototypes, marketing, market analyses, etc.
+• The subject Technology specifically integrates innovation and entrepreneurship into the curriculum.
+The course must prepare the pupil for higher education within technology, innovation, and entrepreneurship, and the core topics are, among other things, product development, modelling of prototypes, marketing, market analyses, etc.

-EMU.dk offers teaching material that involves innovation in a wide range of subjects as well as cross-disciplinary teaching courses that involve innovation.
+EMU.dk offers teaching materials that involve innovation in a wide range of subjects as well as cross-disciplinary teaching courses that involve innovation.

 Entrepreneurship in vocational upper secondary education in Denmark

-Innovation is an integral part of the objectives of vocational education and training (VET) educations.
+Innovation is an integral part of the objectives of vocational education and training (VET) education.

-In the objectives of the VET programmes, it is established that ‘the educations must meet the demands of the labour market, among these an innovative and creative workforce’.
+The objectives of the VET programmes, (LBK nr 40 af 11/01/2024) establish that ‘the education programmes must meet the demands of the labour market, among these an innovative and creative workforce’.

-In the ministerial order on the vocational educations, it is established that the educations must ‘contribute to the development of the pupil’s innovative and creative competences in preparation for the pupil’s participation in production and service developments as well as the pupil’s establishment of own enterprise.’
+The ministerial order on vocational education, (LBK nr 40 af 11/01/2024), establishes that vocational education must ‘contribute to the development of the pupil’s innovative and creative competences in preparation for the pupil’s participation in production and service development as well as the pupil’s establishment of their own enterprise.’

-The subject Innovation and entrepreneurship is taught at the first-year core course (grundforløb 1) for students within the first 12 months after having finished compulsory schooling.
+The subject Innovation and Entrepreneurship (LBK nr 555 af 27/04/2022) is taught at the first-year core course (grundforløb 1) for students within the first 12 months after having finished compulsory schooling.
 The subject Innovation (level 1) is mandatory.
 The duration of the subject is one week.

-The education institutions can offer Innovation (level 2) as an elective course.
-The duration is one week.
+Education institutions can offer Innovation (level 2) as an elective course.
+The duration of the course is one week.

-During the main course (hovedforløb) in the educations with elective subjects, the vocational education institutions must offer elective teaching in innovation and the establishment of one’s own enterprise.
+During the main course (hovedforløb) of the education with elective subjects, the vocational education institutions must offer elective teaching in innovation and the establishment of one’s own enterprise.

-It is the trade committee (faglige udvalg) in cooperation with the local school that determine the criteria for the assessment of competences and whether innovation is part of the assessment.
+The trade committee (faglige udvalg) in cooperation with the local school determines the criteria for the assessment of competences and whether innovation is part of the assessment.

 Entrepreneurship in higher education in Denmark

-Higher education in Denmark includes professional bachelor and academy profession programmes, maritime programmes, artistic programmes, and university programmes.
+Higher education in Denmark includes professional bachelor’s and academy profession programmes, maritime programmes, artistic programmes, and university programmes.

 The strategy on entrepreneurship education from 2010 has led to a greater emphasis on introducing innovation and entrepreneurship in higher education.
 Higher education institutions have developed subjects and programmes with an emphasis on entrepreneurship.